BaderLab/POPPATHR/README.md

 #### Gene set annotations

-We use a set of gene set annotations from the [Bader lab](http://download.baderlab.org/EM_Genesets/).
+To identify selection-enriched pathways by gene set enrichment analysis (implemented via GenGen), we used a set of gene set annotations from the [Bader lab](http://download.baderlab.org/EM_Genesets/).

-The set we use contains only gene sets from GO biological process excluding annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.
+The particular set we used contains only gene sets from GO biological process excluding annotations that have evidence code IEA (inferred from electronic annotation), ND (no biological data available), and RCA (inferred from reviewed computational analysis) and all pathway resources.

 ```
 # Enter POPPATHR annotations folder